Integrity is most important issue

 This employer doesn't need a tax break.
 He needs customers!

 President Barack Obama will provide them.
 How?
 He will spend on building and repairing infrastructure and on improving education.
-This "stimulus" money gets into the pockets of average
+This "stimulus" money gets into the pockets of average people much faster than a plan cutting taxes for the wealthiest and waiting for manna to trickle down.

 Businesses are not going to expand until there are customers to buy their products.